Magnetic fluctuations and anisotropy in UTe2: a multi-orbital study based on GGA+U and RPA: Discussion

-We obtained qualitatively different results for $U = 1\eV$.
-The magnetic anisotropy at ambient pressure is $\chi^a(\bm{0}) > \chi^c(\bm{0}) > \chi^b(\bm{0})$, consistent with experiments~\cite{Ran2019,Tokunaga2019,Aoki_2022review}.
-Magnetic susceptibility $\chi^b(\bm{q})$ shows a peak at $\bm{Q}_2 = 0.22\,\bm{b}^*$, matching the wave vector observed in neutron scattering experiments~\cite{Duan2020,Duan2021,Knafo2021}.
-Compared to the band structure for $U = 2\eV$, the nesting property for the wave vector along $\bm{a}^*$ and the associated $5f$ spectral weight are reduced, which weakens magnetic fluctuations with $\bm{Q} \parallel \bm{a}^*$.
-However, another nesting wave vector $\bm{Q}_2$ along the $\bm{b}^*$ axis is associated with substantial $5f$ spectral weight, allowing antiferromagnetic fluctuations with $\bm{Q}_2 \parallel \bm{b}^*$ to emerge.
-Thus, a better agreement with the neutron scattering experiments was obtained.
-However, further discussions are needed for comparison with the experiments, because the peaks of $\chi^a(\bm{q})$ and $\chi^c(\bm{q})$ lie along $\bm{Q} \parallel \bm{a}^*$.
-These peaks are larger than $\chi^b(\bm{Q}_2)$, but have not been detected experimentally.
 Under pressure, $\chi^a(\bm{0})$ is suppressed, $\chi^b(\bm{0})$ is enhanced, and thus the anisotropy of uniform spin susceptibility decreases, consistent with magnetization experiments~\cite{li2021}.
 Moreover, $\max_{\bm{q}}\chi^b(\bm{q})$ increases monotonically, indicating the enhancement of antiferromagnetic fluctuations consistent with the antiferromagnetic order under pressure.
 The incommensurate peak $\bm{Q}_2$ tilts toward the $\bm{a}^*$ direction due to the Fermi surface distortion, which is qualitatively consistent with the magnetic Bragg peaks observed under pressure~\cite{knafo2025incommensurateantiferromagnetismute2pressure}.
-Such an enhancement of magnetic susceptibility $\chi^b(\bm{q})$ would not be possible if the $5f$ spectral weight was far from the Fermi level $E_\mathrm{F}$, as in the case of $U = 2\eV$.
-This close connection between $5f$ DOS and magnetic fluctuations is further supported by the fact that all susceptibilities decrease at $P = 1\gpa$ [Fig.~\ref{fig:chi0_u1p00ev}], consistent with the non-monotonic pressure dependence of the partial $5f$ DOS [Fig.~\ref{fig:dosU5f_Ef}\,(b)].
+Such an enhancement of magnetic susceptibility would not be possible if the $5f$ spectral weight was far from the Fermi level $E_\mathrm{F}$, as in the case of $U = 2\eV$.
+This close connection between $5f$ DOS and magnetic fluctuations is further supported by the fact that uniform susceptibilities decrease at $P = 1\gpa$ (Fig.~\ref{fig:chi0_u1p00ev}), consistent with the nonmonotonic pressure dependence of the partial $5f$ DOS [Fig.~\ref{fig:dosU5f_Ef}(b)].

+We have verified that the position of the dominant peaks in the magnetic susceptibility, the spin-space anisotropy, and their pressure evolution are determined by the bare susceptibility $\chi^0(\bm{q})$ defined in Eq.~\eqref{eq:nonint_suscep}, i.e., by the electronic structure.
+Varying the interaction parameters $(\tilde{U}, \tilde{V}, \tilde{J}, \tilde{J}')$ within a reasonable range does not alter these qualitative behaviors, but only affects the overall enhancement of the spin susceptibility.